-School districts must convene a reengagement plan meeting with the student and family when a long term suspension or expulsion is imposed.
-Families must have access to, provide meaningful input on, and have the opportunity to participate in a culturally sensitive and culturally responsive reengagement plan.
+School districts must convene a reengagement plan meeting with the student and family when a long-term suspension or expulsion is imposed.
+Families must have access to, provide meaningful input on, and can participate in a culturally sensitive and culturally responsive reengagement plan.